kuc2477/pytorch-deep-generative-replay/README.md

 ```

 ## Notes
 - I couldn't find the supplementary materials that the authors mentioned in the paper to contain the experimental details.
-Thus, I arbitrarily chosed a 4-convolutional-layer CNN as a default solver model.
+Thus, I arbitrarily chose a 4-convolutional-layer CNN as a default solver model.
 Please let me know if you find the materials.

 ## Reference
 - [Continual Learning with Deep Generative Replay, arxiv:1705.08690](https://arxiv.org/abs/1705.08690)